skeletonlabs/skeleton/.changeset/smart-ligers-rest.md

 ---
-"@skeletonlabs/skeleton": minor
+"@skeletonlabs/skeleton": patch
 ---

-Added a new `fontSize` prop to the Avatar component to control the size of the initials
+chore: Added a new `fontSize` prop to the Avatar component to control the size of the initials